AhsanNayaz/AhsanNayaz_DataEngineer/README.md

 # AhsanNayaz_DataEngineer

 This project is designed to download an XML file from a given link, parse through the XML data, and convert it into a CSV file with specific headers.
 The generated CSV file is then stored in an AWS S3 bucket.
-The project has alsôbeen implemented as a AWS Lambda function.
+The project has also been implemented as a AWS Lambda function.

 ## Requirements